-- 23.1 Enrolment invites are booked and allocated in date order of application and acceptance of offer. - 23.2 Places on the chosen course is not secured until the applicant attends their enrolment appointment either in person or completes their enrolment online, where applicable and is still available on the chosen course.
-If a place is not available or the entry criteria is not met on a particular course Oaklands College will endeavour to offer a suitable alternative. - 23.3 Should a course be cancelled; the College will offer an alternative course or guidance on external options.
+- 25.1 Enrolment invites are booked and allocated in date order of application and acceptance of offer. - 25.2 Places on the chosen course is not secured until the applicant attends their enrolment appointment either in person or completes their enrolment online, where applicable and is still available on the chosen course.
+If a place is not available or the entry criteria is not met on a particular course Oaklands College will endeavour to offer a suitable alternative.

+25.3 Should a course be cancelled; the College will offer an alternative course or guidance on external options.

-Short courses offered that are less than one academic yar may start at different times of the year and starts dates will be published on our website.
+Short or modularise programmes offered that are less than one academic year may start at different times of the year and start dates will be published on college website.
 Applications are welcomed at any time of the year.